List of Billboard Hot 100 number ones of 2017

 Ed Sheeran (pictured) scored two number-one singles with "Shape of You" and "Perfect".
 The former became the number-one song on the Billboard Year-End Hot 100 of 2017.

 The Billboard Hot 100 is a chart that ranks the best-performing songs in the United States.
 Its data, published by Billboard magazine and compiled by Nielsen SoundScan, is based collectively on each song's weekly physical and digital sales, as well as the amount of airplay received on American radio stations and streaming on online digital music outlets.

 Justin Bieber (pictured) earned his fourth and fifth number-one singles with "I'm The One" and "Despacito" while becoming the first artist ever to obtain new number-one hits in consecutive weeks in Billboard Hot 100 history.

 During 2017, eleven singles reached number one on the Hot 100; a twelfth single, "Black Beatles" by Rae Sremmurd featuring Gucci Mane, began its run at number one in November 2016.
 Of those eleven number-one singles, six were collaborations.
 In total, nineteen acts topped the chart as either lead or featured artists, with twelve—Daft Punk, Migos, Lil Uzi Vert, Ed Sheeran, DJ Khaled, Quavo (as a solo act), Chance the Rapper, Luis Fonsi, Daddy Yankee, Cardi B, Post Malone, and 21 Savage—achieving their first Hot 100 number-one single.
 "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber was the longest-running number-one of the year, leading the chart for sixteen weeks and tying the then-record for longest-running number-one single in the history of the chart; despite this, Ed Sheeran's "Shape of You" topped the Billboard Year-End Hot 100.

 Ed Sheeran and Justin Bieber were the only acts to have multiple number ones, with both gaining two.

 Chart history

 Kendrick Lamar (pictured) scored his first number-one hit as a lead artist with "Humble".

 Cardi B (pictured) became the first solo female rapper to reach number one on the chart with "Bodak Yellow" since Lauryn Hill's "Doo Wop (That Thing)" in 1998.

 "I'm the One" by DJ Khaled (pictured) became the twenty-eighth song to debut at number one, and the third collaboration to do so.

-"Despacito" by Puerto Rican artist Luis Fonsi (pictured) became the first foreign-language song to reach number-one since 1996, and tied sixteen weeks atop the Hot 100.
+"Despacito" by Puerto Rican artist Luis Fonsi (pictured) became the first foreign-language song to reach number-one since 1996, and tied Mariah Carey’s record for sixteen weeks atop the Hot 100.

 Taylor Swift (pictured) earned her fifth number one single with "Look What You Made Me Do".